 - Pinch cream of tartar

-- Prepare two baking pans lined with parchment paper or silicon baking mats.
-If you have macaroni templates, lay the sheets below the parchment paper.
+Prepare two baking pans lined with parchment paper or silicon baking mats.
+If you have macaron templates, lay the sheets below the parchment paper.
 Set aside.

 Pulse (a few times) ⅓ of the powdered sugar and all of the almond meal in a food processor.
 The goal is to make finer the texture of the almond meal and to remove any powdered sugar clumps.
 Combine this mixture with the remaining ⅔ of the powdered sugar and matcha powder and sift twice, into a bowl, using a fine sieve.
 Discard any large clumps of sugar and almond meal left behind in the sieve.
 Set aside.

 To make the meringue: In the bowl of a food processor fitted with the whisk attachment, beat the egg whites on medium speed until foamy, about 1½ minutes (speed 4 on my Kitchenaid mixer).